DanielGutmann/mltoolkit/mldp/README.md

 1. **Readers** - fetch data from a remote or local storage and convert it to the intermediate data-chunk format (dict of numpy arrays).
 E.g., CSV files or JSON readers.
 2. **Transformers** - transform field values of data-chunks or create new data-chunk fields.
 E.g. a Padder that makes all sequences to be of the same length.
 3. **Formatters** - convert the intermediate data-chunk format to a project specific data format.
 E.g. steps that convert to pandas data-frames or tuples (features, labels).
-4. **General**  - a special case steps, at the moment only the data chunk size adjuster that allows to change the size of data-chunks in the middle of a pipeline.
-5. **Preprocessing** - while preprocessing is not the main focus of the module, steps of this kind allow to perform data alteration and caching for multiple subsequent re-use during processing steps execution.
+5. **Preprocessors** - while preprocessing is not the main focus of the module, steps of this kind allow to perform data alteration and caching for multiple subsequent re-use during processing steps execution.
 For example, a step of this kind could pre-load remote data, or perform some data cleaning.
 Operations in this step are usually necessary to execute only once, then save the result, and use it for processing runs without re-execution of the step.

 ### Intermediate format ###